marvosyntactical/joeynmt/NOTES.md

 ### 10.08.20 jump back in: TODOS

 1. whats not working in stock impl?

+* choose best model based on bleu not ppl??
+* change postprocessing from

+(1. select top k => 2. restrict to matching => 3. choose top 1)
+to
+(1. restrict to matching => 2. select top 1)

+1a. find out whats not working with postprocessing:

+* lookup/token matching gone wild?

-2. if done, implement kb for transformer
+2. if done, implement kb for transformer:

 ### 15.05.20 implement kb for transformer